reguv760/react-pagetransitions/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Notes for deployment to GitHub by gh-pages + BrowserRouter

+To test using github pages

+1. Install gh-pages package
+   `npm i gh-pages --save-dev`

+2. Replace BrowserRouter in index.js to HashRouter `import { HashRouter } from 'react-router-dom'`

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)